ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

   | **sample**: LISTUSER TESTU01 TSO OMVS

 rc
   Return code from the RACF command execution.
-Returns 0 on success, or a non\-zero value on failure (for example, 8 when the profile is not found).
+Returns 0 on success, or a non-zero value on failure (for example, 8 when the profile is not found).

   | **returned**: always
   | **type**: int